 Q: What methods of payments are accepted for paying my trash bill?

-A: You can pay your trash bill by cash, check, money order or online at www.officialpayments.com.
+A: You can pay your trash bill by cash, check, money order, online or by calling 1-877-225-6064.
 If it is outside of regular office hours, you can leave your payment in the drop box located in the parking lot of the Government Center.

 Q: Is my trash delayed today due to the holiday?

 A: The following holidays are observed by the hauler: New Year’s Day, Labor Day, July 4th, Memorial Day, Thanksgiving and Christmas Day.
 If the holiday falls on or before your collection day (Monday - Friday), service will be delayed by one day for the remainder of that week with Friday residents being serviced on Saturday. *Please note that if a Holiday falls on a weekend (Saturday or Sunday), the collection day is NOT affected and your trash will be collected on your normal collection day.